jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 I had based these times on the fact that I had done the first 50K of [Mt.
 Bukhan Trail](https://www.jangboolee.com/posts/running/mt-bukhan/) in about 9:35.
 If I felt good on the morning, I would try for the ambitious target time of 9 hours, but shoot for the comfortable time of 9:45 if I didn't.

-Since that was a run that I had done with no real time pressure, I assumed that I would be able to push myself a bit further on race day.
+Since the Mt.
+Bukhan Trail attempt was a run that I had done with no real time pressure, I assumed that I would be able to push myself a bit further on race day.
 It turned out that I had grossly underestimated the terrain of the trail (more to follow)...

 ## Pre-race check-in